Sihanoukville: Demographics

-In late-2018 Channel News Asia estimated that the Chinese resident population of the province had risen to 78,000.
+In late 2018, Channel News Asia estimated that the province's Chinese resident population had risen to 78,000.

+Nearly 80,000 mainland Chinese workers, developers, and investors accounted for 90% of the city's expat population as of 2019.
+Sihanoukville is one of the major cities on China's One Belt One Road Initiative.

 Health

-Cambodia still has one of the worst health infrastructures in Asia, although the situation is slowly changing for the better.
-The public health system has suffered from war and neglect and has had serious difficulties meeting the health needs of the population.
 Some government hospitals and other health units have been rehabilitated so that they are autonomous entities, staffed with qualified personnel.
-This has led to a significant improvement of health services.
-At the same time, modern standard private clinics, including local and foreign service providers, are increasing in number and are competing with state-owned hospitals.
+At the same time, modern standard private clinics, including local and foreign service providers, are increasing in number and competing with state-owned hospitals.

 Sanitation practices in rural Cambodia are often primitive.
-The water supply is the main problem; rivers and streams are common sources of drinking water and of water for cooking.
-These water sources are often the same ones used for bathing, washing clothes, and disposing of waste products.
-Adequate sewage disposal is nonexistent in most rural and suburban areas.
+Water sources are often the same ones used for bathing, washing clothes, and disposing of waste products.
+Sewage disposal is nonexistent in most rural and suburban areas.

 Security

-Sihanoukville faces challenges related to crime, security and safety with the city frequently being the focus of scandals linked to serious organized crime, petty crime and corruption.

-The police force, especially the traffic police, have often been shown to be corrupt and ineffective in the city and newspaper investigations have uncovered connections to organized crime and drug trafficking.
+Sihanoukville faces challenges related to crime, security, and safety.
+It is often the focus of scandals linked to serious organized crime, petty crime, and corruption.
+The city police, especially the traffic police, have often been shown to be corrupt and ineffective, and investigations have uncovered connections to organized crime and drug trafficking.

-Embassies and consular officials have issued cautionary statements about travel to Sihanoukville following gang disputes and a number of high-profile murders, rapes and robberies as well as a number of unexplained deaths of foreigners.
+Embassies and consular officials have issued cautionary statements about travel to Sihanoukville following gang disputes and several high-profile murders, rapes, and robberies as well as several unexplained deaths of foreigners.

-Like many towns and cities in Southeast Asia with sub-standard security and judicial systems, Sihanoukville has also been an attractive target for foreign criminals to hide and engage in nefarious activities.
-Russian tycoon Sergei Polonsky was deported from Cambodia in May 2015 to face embezzlement charges in Russia after years spent clashing with other Russians on the streets of Sihanoukville Doroshenko Says Oligarch Polonsky Is Trying to Kill his Family.
+Russian tycoon Sergei Polonsky was deported from Cambodia in 2015 to face embezzlement charges in Russia after years spent clashing with other Russians on the streets of Sihanoukville.

+Expansion of organized crime

+Sihanoukville's casino industry expanded rapidly from the early 2010s, with new venues built to cater mostly to the growing Chinese tourist market.
+In the mid-2010s, online gambling operations became established, and alongside them online fraud operations.
+These industries quickly boomed, leading to a ban on online gambling in 2019, which did not eradicate illegal online operations from the city.
+A series of major raids on online crime sites occurred in 2022, and since then there has been sporadic law enforcement action against specific sites.
+The United Nations Office on Drugs and Crime has documented how as casinos in Cambodia and other countries across the region have developed, associated organized crime and money laundering have become an increasingly severe threat to the rule of law and sustainable development of the region.